 Sira Beach is the perfect base for exploring the charms of this ‘undiscovered’ island paradise, and your villa manager will be happy to organise a driver and customize an itinerary for an exhilarating day trip.

 If you can bear to drag yourself away from the coast, head to the hinterland to discover picture-perfect tropical scenery, timeless villages and some of Indonesia’s most unique and scenic waterfalls.
 The extraordinarily picturesque, Benang Kelambu (1 hour 40 minutes from Sira) cascades through the emerald green rainforest, while nearby, Benang Stokel Waterfall has twin falls plunging into a deep icy pool, with surrounding shallow rock pools ideal for a refreshing dip.

 Adventure-seekers should definitely consider climbing Mount Rinjani, the second-highest mountain in Indonesia.
-The 3 day/2 night hike is not for the feint-hearted but those who make the trek are rewarded with stunning views over the crescent-shaped crater lake from the summit – a truly unforgettable experience.
+The 3 day/2 night hike is not for the faint-hearted but those who make the trek are rewarded with stunning views over the crescent-shaped crater lake from the summit – a truly unforgettable experience.

 Sasak Culture and Cuisine

 The Sasak are the main ethnic group of Lombok and a visit to a traditional village will give you a genuine insight into their rich and fascinating culture.
 Sasak Sade offers the opportunity to see traditional housing, watch indigenous dance performances, buy handicrafts and see women weaving traditional ikat fabrics on handlooms.
 The village of Sukarara is also worth a visit and is famed for producing songket fabric, handwoven with ornaments of gold and silver-coloured yarn.

 Lombok loosely translates as chilli, and traditional Sasak cuisine is on the spicy side of the spectrum.
 Dishes will be toned down at tourist restaurants but lovers of chilli should definitely try local restaurants to get the full fiery experience.
 Specialities include ayam taliwang – spring chicken marinated in dried red chilli, grilled and smothered in a sweet and spicy sauce, sate pusut ayam – minced chicken grilled on skewers and served with peanut sauce, and nasi puyung – steamed rice accompanied by spicy shredded chicken, fried soybeans, grated coconut, and (of course) sambal, wrapped in banana leaves.

 The Other Kuta